uniqueFranky/OriginHunter/README.md

 [4] Jean-Remy Falleri and Matias Martinez.
 2024.
 Fine-grained, accurate and scalable source differencing.
 In Proceedings of the IEEE/ACM 46th International Conference on Software Engineering (ICSE '24).
 Association for Computing Machinery, New York, NY, USA, Article 231, 1–12. https://doi.org/10.1145/3597503.3639148

 [5] Jean-Rémy Falleri, Floréal Morandat, Xavier Blanc, Matias Martinez, and Martin Monperrus.
 2014.
 Fine-grained and accurate source code differencing.
 In Proceedings of the 29th ACM/IEEE International Conference on Automated Software Engineering (ASE '14).
 Association for Computing Machinery, New York, NY, USA, 313–324. https://doi.org/10.1145/2642937.2642982

+[6] M. Pawlik and N. Augsten. *Tree edit distance: Robust and memory-efficient*.
+Information Systems 56.
+2016.

+[7] M. Pawlik and N. Augsten. *Efficient Computation of the Tree Edit Distance*.
+ACM Transactions on Database Systems (TODS) 40(1).
+2015.

+[8] M. Pawlik and N. Augsten. *RTED: A Robust Algorithm for the Tree Edit Distance*.
+PVLDB 5(4).
+2011.